officelearn/azure-docs.sv-se/articles/cognitive-services/LUIS/luis-reference-regions.md

 ---
-title: Publicerings regioner &-slutpunkter – LUIS
+title: Publishing regions & endpoints - LUIS
 titleSuffix: Azure Cognitive Services
-description: Den region som anges i Azure Portal är samma där du kommer att publicera LUIS-appen och en slut punkts-URL genereras för samma region.
+description: The region specified in the Azure portal is the same where you will publish the LUIS app and an endpoint URL is generated for this same region.
 services: cognitive-services
 author: diberry
 manager: nitinme